PetitSamuel/Project-X-Conversational-AI-Interface/README.md

     }
 ]
 ```
-Note: the response was cut as it will contain an entry for every hour over the last week.
+Note: the response was cut as it will contain an entry for every hour over the last week which contains at least 1 change.
 The response was formatted in this was such as to make frontend implementation as easy as possible.

 ##### /api/entities-analytics
 Exactly the same as /api/intents-analytics but for entities, for details look above this paragraph.